 - c.
-For hydraulic landing gear, extend landing gear with lever on Engine Control Panel until the same weight of the trailer is on the landing gear.
-Extend legs until the hole in inner leg lines up with hole in outer leg.
+For hydraulic landing gear, remove pin, extend landing gear with lever on Engine Control Panel until some weight of the trailer is on the landing gear.
+Then extend legs until the hole in inner leg lines up with the hole in the outer leg.
 Secure each leg by inserting a pin. - 3-8.3 Disconnect the emergency and service air lines and attach them to the tractor gladhand holders.
 If present, install dummy gladhands on trailer couplings. - 3-8.4 Disconnect the 7-pole cable and hydraulic lines from the semitrailer and store with the tractor. - Pull the tractor fifth wheel plate latch re-3-8.5 lease lever. - 3-8.6 Attempt to pull the tractor forward.
 If the tractor uncouples, verify all service lines are disconnected and semitrailer wheels are chocked.
 If tractor does not disconnect, repeat Section 3-8.5 and 3-8.6. - 3-8.7 Pull the tractor away from the semitrailer.

-DANGER
+▲ DANGER